Why do people so often

 political right is more selfish,

 whereas the left is more altruistic.
-But the right would feel
+Of course, the right would feel

 and has more power than the left.
 For these reasons, you